tgjones/dotwarp/README.markdown

 ### How to use DotWarp

-DotWarp uses Meshellator to import meshes from 3D files (currently, Meshellator only supports .obj and .3ds files).
+DotWarp relies on [Meshellator](http://github.com/tgjones/meshellator) to import meshes from 3D files (currently, Meshellator only supports .obj and .3ds files).
 Materials are loaded from the mesh files, and default lighting is used.

 	Scene scene = MeshellatorLoader.ImportFromFile("Models/3ds/85-nissan-fairlady.3ds");